itsasimiqbal/DeNeRD/README.md

 This will create your first training file (training.mat) and will be saved in the current folder.

-#### 4. Run the following script where your dataset folder is located to start drawing your bounding boxes.
-Remove the additional bounding box
+#### 4. Run the following script where your dataset folder is located to start drawing the ground truth (bounding boxes) on top of your object(s) of interest: neurons, etc.
-in the top left corner of the image.
+Remove the additional (preset) bounding boxes from the top left corner of each image before moving to the next image and so on.
 ```
 SimpleGUI.m
 ```
+Feel free to navigate to the left and right images.
 Your progress will be saved automatically.
-When you are finished, you can close the SimpleGUI and your final training file is ready for the network.
+You can also close the MATLAB and reload your training.mat file to resume your ground truth collection.
+When you are finished, you can close the SimpleGUI and your final training.mat file is ready for the deep neural network.

 #### 5. Make a new RCNN file for your current project.
-Change the testing and training images to the
-ones in your dataset.
+Change the testing and training images to the ones in your dataset.
 Run the following script:
 ```
 RCNN.m
 ```